TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/IncludingYourScript/Index.rst

    $content = $this->cObjGetSingle($conf['image'], $conf['image.']);

-This would return any IMAGE-cObject at the property "image" of the conf-array for the include-script!
+This would return any IMAGE-cObject at the property "image" of the
+$conf array for the include script!

 .. _appendix-include-stdwrap:

-$this->stdWrap( value, properties )
-"""""""""""""""""""""""""""""""""""
+$this->stdWrap(value, properties)
+"""""""""""""""""""""""""""""""""

-stdWrap's the content "value" due to the configuration of the array "properties".
+Hands the content in "value" to the stdWrap function, which will process it according to the configuration of the array "properties".

 Example: